navpil/gupai/docs/DevNotes.md

  - Kol-ye-si, wishlist:
      - extract strategies of choosing the count and a stake
      - use genetic algorithm for finding out best stake strategy
+ - Tau Ngau, see todo in a Computer player.

 ## Fishing games